novix-sa/cubepy/docs/index.md

     Revenue = Sales * Price
 In this case the * operations between cubes is interpreted as follows:
-For all dimensions that are common to each cube the * mathematical operation is applied element wise. calculated
+For all dimensions that are common to each cube the * mathematical operation is applied element wise.
+For all dimensions that are not equal calculated

 -   individual dimensions (axes) being labeled with meaningful descriptions
 -   labeled 'ticks' along each axis